volatiletech/abcweb/README.md

-  help        Help about any command migrate     Run migration tasks (up, down, redo, status, version) new         Generate a new abcweb app revendor    Revendor updates your vendor.json file and resyncs your vendor folder test        Runs the tests for your abcweb app
+  help        Help about any command migrate     Run migration tasks (up, down, redo, status, version) new         Generate a new abcweb app test        Runs the tests for your abcweb app

 Flags: